Meet your awesome MCAT Mastery Mentors

 MCAT Score: 519

 2.5 months before his test date, Joe was scoring in the 500-505 range.
 In less than 10 weeks, he ended up increasing his score by more than 14 points to a 519 on the MCAT!
 The most amazing part?
-A firm believer in the importance of positivity and strategic improvement, while studying himself, Joe also guided another fellow student to a 15+ point increase in the same time frame!
+As a firm believer in the importance of positivity and strategic improvement, while studying himself, Joe also helped his peer achieve a 15+ point increase in that same time frame!

 "Hello!
 My name is Joseph and I am excited to be your tutor!
 I am from Phoenix, Arizona, and just recently graduated from Arizona State University with a BS in Microbiology.
 I love to play the cello and am passionate about music and both scientific and artistic aspects of life.
 I studied for the MCAT the summer after graduation and took it after 3 months of studying.
 I received a 97th percentile score, and have helped some of my friends with their studying too.
 I believe I have a good grasp of visualizing concepts and obtaining a higher level of understanding that will help you with your MCAT.
 I am always looking to help and encourage struggling students.
 To help you increase your score, I will teach you how to effectively eliminate wrong answer choices, and then demonstrate effective reasoning strategies that will lead you to a confident answer.
 I will ask you questions throughout that will hopefully guide you along the way.
 I’m looking forward to helping you raise your score!”